 What We Love About This Recipe Queso Blanco

 The words Queso Blanco translates to white cheese in Spanish.
-It is often used as a topping for spicy Mexican dishes such as enchiladas and empanadas, or quesadillas.
+It is often used as a topping for spicy Mexican dishes such as easy chicken enchiladas and empanadas, or quesadillas.
 This Queso Blanco dip recipe is so quick and versatile and oh so good!
 Perfect for game day or cinco de mayo and just like you would get in a Mexican restaurants.

 - 15 Minutes: This Mexican Queso only takes 15 minutes.

 - Easy Ingredients: All simple ingredients that you have on hand for this white queso dip.